 The board is drawn from a cross section of the club's membership, all of whom are senior managers (or owners) in those organisations, plus three non-executive directors with insurance industry expertise, and one executive of the managers.
 Members of the board are selected based on their professional experience and expertise.
+Directors' skills are reviewed by the NGC on an annual basis to ensure that the board, as a whole, sufficiently possesses the skills required to provide for sound and prudent governance of the club and its subsidiaries.
 The table below outlines the board's areas of expertise.

-SYSTEM OF GOVERNANCE INSURANCE & FINANCIAL MARKETS BUSINESS STRATEGY & BUSINESS MODEL REGULATORY FRAMEWORK & REQUIREMENTS FINANCIAL & ACTUARIAL ANALYSIS LEGAL SHIP OPERATIONS SHIPPING 17 11 24 4 13 5 3 22
+SYSTEM OF GOVERNANCE INSURANCE & FINANCIAL MARKETS BUSINESS STRATEGY & BUSINESS MODEL REGULATORY FRAMEWORK & REQUIREMENTS FINANCIAL & ACTUARIAL ANALYSIS LEGAL SHIP OPERATIONS SHIPPING 15 10 22 4 14 4 4 21 c.
+Risk Management and Solvency Self-Assessment i.
+Risk management process & procedures to identify, measure, manage and report on risk exposures